-- Free tutoring at Levelland is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in room RC 212 in Building 2, and at the Lubbock Center Computer Lab in Lubbock (3907 Avenue Q).
-Please remember to sign in when you seek the help of a tutor in each of these places. - ➤ The South Plains College Department of Mathematics and Engineering has put one copy of the textbook for this course on reserve in the Levelland and Reese Campus Libraries. - There are exam reviews on Blackboard for the student's use.
+- Free tutoring at Levelland is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in room RC 208 in Building 2, and at the Lubbock Center in Lubbock (3907 Avenue Q).
+Please remember to sign in when you seek the help of a tutor in each of these places. - There are videos available in room M116 (math building) on the Levelland campus.
+These videos can also be viewed on YouTube.
+These tapes do not replace class meetings, but can be used as supplemental material for students' use (List of Videos on Blackboard). - ➤ The South Plains College Department of Mathematics and Engineering has put one copy of the textbook for this course on reserve in the Levelland and Reese Campus Libraries. - > There are exam reviews on Blackboard for the student's use.